zenarcha/extraction-OS-capability/README.md

 During the workflow the AI will:

-1. Understand your requirements.
+1. Understand your business problem.
+2. Use the information you've already provided before asking questions.
-2. Ask clarification questions only when information is genuinely missing.
+3. Ask clarification questions only when information is genuinely missing.
+4. Request representative documents when they are needed to design the extraction capability.
-3. Avoid making assumptions.
+5. Avoid making assumptions.
-4. Keep implementation decisions out of early phases.
+6. Keep implementation decisions out of the early phases.
-5. Build the extraction capability using the documented engineering rules.
+7. Build the extraction capability using the documented engineering rules.
-6. Test and evaluate the implementation before considering it complete.
+8. Test and evaluate the implementation before considering it complete.

 ---